stdv8/radionope/README.md

-# REPO HAS BEEN MOVE TO:
+# REPO HAS BEEN MOVED TO:
 https://github.com/sometotal/radionope.com